-We hurtle towards the airport the day after the final stage of Croatia 4 Islands, we leave with many stories, lots of memories, and a love of this beautiful country.
+We hurtle towards the airport the day after the final stage of 4 Islands MTB stage race, we leave with many stories, lots of memories, and a love of this beautiful country.
 The amazing pictures from previous editions attract new participants to this race each year.
 Those images show a different landscape to any other race I’ve experienced, this coastal terrain is jagged, rough, bike beating, but perfect for amazing mountain bike trails – it’s a beautiful place for a bike race!

 The logistics of the event are pretty mindboggling with 5 stages taking place over 4 different Adriatic islands!
 We flew into Zagreb airport from London Heathrow, we were then picked up by the race organiser and transported to the hotel in Baska.
 You have 3 options during the race.
 First option, stay in the race hotels and take the race organised ferry transfers.
 Second option, stay in the boat accommodation where you’ll sleep, eat and travel between islands.
 Third option, bring a supporter, hire a van and make your own way between the islands.

 Want to know more?
 Head to the 4 Islands website.

 There are advantages of each logistical option, the hotel option we chose meant big comfy beds and a large buffet at breakfast and dinner but meant some early starts and packing up most mornings to move hotels.
 Staying on the boats meant you kept the same bed for the week, each stage started from the ferry port so you were already at the start line each morning meaning more sleep, and with this package the event crew take care of your bike to make sure it’s ready for each stage.